Mexicano 777: 1990s

-2000s

-Mexicano 777's 2001 "God's Assassin" became a major musical and cultural hit selling 200,000 records.
-The album included 14 songs, including "I Feel Like Crying", "Tears Of Blood", and "No Demores En Llegar".
+2001

+Released on March 13, 2001, Mexicano 777's second album, God's Assassins, was a major Latin hip-hop and reggaeton success, selling 200,000 records.
+Recorded while the artist was incarcerated for a 1993 robbery conviction, the album is noted for its gritty, hardcore lyrical style.

-Also in 2001, he released "El Colmo de los Fujitivos" ("The Last of the Fugitives"), which included "Boricua Poeta", "Quiero Cantarle Al Mundo", and "Preguntas De La Vida".
-Mexicano recorded the albums while in prison.
-He spent 7 years in prison for the robbery he committed in 1993.
+Also in 2001, he released "El Colmo de los Fujitivos" ("The Last of the Fugitives").

 In 2005, Mexicano 777 released "Pa' La Kalle 1972-The Beginning" ("To The Streets 1972-The Beginning"), which was released under the Universal Music Latino label.
-On this CD, he had collaborations with Ivy Queen (on a major hit named "Madre No Llores"-"Mother, don't Cry").
+On this CD, he had collaborations with Ivy Queen (on a major hit named "Madre No Llores"-"Mother, Don't Cry").

 In 2008, Mexicano 777 returned to the music charts in Puerto Rico with "Septimo Elemento" ("Seventh Element").

 2010s

-It was during 2010 that Mexicano 777 was initially diagnosed with throat and tongue cancer, which led to eventually retiring from releasing albums.
+It was during 2010 that Mexicano 777 was initially diagnosed with throat and tongue cancer.

-In 2011 after a successful throat and tongue cancer surgical operation, Mexicano 777 would perform live in Chile at Teatro Caupolican arena.
-However, he was diagnosed with throat and tongue cancer again in 2013.
+In 2011 after a successful throat and tongue cancer surgical operation.
+Mexicano 777 performed in Chile at the Teatro Caupolican sold out arena.

+Mexicano 777 was diagnosed with throat and tongue cancer again in 2013.

 Early in 2013, Mexicano 777's pregnant daughter, 21-year-old Edith Noemi Perales Aguirre, was found by her 16-year-old brother, murdered.
 Late in September 2013, two Fajardo residing brothers were arrested by police on suspicion of her murder as well as those of two local men.

 Mexicano 777, who was at a Hogares Crea rehabilitation center in Arecibo at the time, vowed to avenge his daughter's death and escaped the rehab center on May 22, but he was caught soon after and was sentenced to three years in prison to be spent in Bayamon.
 Mexicano 777 had been at Hogares Crea after being sentenced to three years of probation, charged with domestic abuse.